Keo-Osman/Keo-Osman.github.io/content/Cloning.md

 #Biology/Inheritance-and-Evolution
 # Plants
 ## Tissue Culture
-- Plant cells are taken, scraped form parent plant.
+- Plant cells are taken, scraped from parent plant.
 - Placed in a growth medium with nutrients and hormones - eg petri dish with agar jelly with growth hormones and nutrients.
 - Samples develop into tiny plantlets.
 - Plantlets planted in compost.